Bounding Helly numbers via Betti numbers: Constrained chain maps and Helly number

 \section{Constrained chain maps and Helly number}

 We now generalize the technique presented in Section~\ref{s:history} to obtain Helly-type theorems from non-embeddability results.
 We will construct constrained chain maps for arbitrary complexes.
-As above, $\F=\{U_1,U_2, \ldots, U_n\}$ denotes a family of subsets of some topological space $\Rspace$ and for $I \subseteq [n]$ we keep the notation $\U{I}$ as used in the previous section.
+As above, $\F=\{U_1,U_2, \ldots, U_n\}$ denotes a family of subsets of some topological space $\Rspace$ and for $I \subseteq [n]$ we keep the notation $\U{I}$ as used in the previous section (see the beginning of Subsection~\ref{ss:hom_aspts}).
 Note that although so far we only used the \emph{reduced} Betti numbers $\tilde{\beta}$, in this section it will be convenient to work with \emph{standard} (non-reduced) Betti numbers $\beta$, starting with the following proposition.

 \begin{proposition} For any finite simplicial complex $K$ and non-negative integer $b$ there exists a constant $h_K(b)$ such that the following holds.
 For any finite family $\F$ of at least $h_K(b)$ subsets of a topological space $\Rspace$ such that $\bigcap\G \neq \emptyset$ and $\beta_i\pth{\cap\G} \le b$ for any $\G \subsetneq \F$ and any $0\le i<\dim K$, there exists a nontrivial chain map $\gamma: C_*(K) \to C_*(\Rspace)$ that is constrained by $\F$. \end{proposition}